Back to Blog

 COMMON BULLET CALIBER SIZES

-The most common round in the United States (except when panic buying is in full gear) is the lowly .22 Long Rifle, or .22LR.
-Its name can be a source of confusion to novices, as its name implies use in a “long rifle” yet it can be fired through pistols and revolvers as well as rifles.
-Due to its small size, availability, and low noise signature, it is often the first caliber for most shooters, and probably the most useful and least expensive.
+The most common round in the United States is the lowly .22 Long Rifle, or .22LR.
+It can be a source of confusion , as its name implies use in a “long rifle.”
+Yet it can be fired through pistols and revolvers as well as rifles.
+Due to its small size, availability, and low noise signature, it is often the first caliber for most shooters.
+It is probably the most useful and least expensive.

 The .22 Long Rifle is what’s known as a rimfire cartridge.
-This means that during the firing sequence, a striker or firing pin impacts the rim of the cartridge instead of a primer to ignite the powder in the case.
+This means that a firing pin impacts the rim of the cartridge to ignite the powder in the case.
 You may see reference to rimfire suppressors, and these are ideal for use with .22 Long Rifle ammunition.
-Over the past 10 years, most rimfire suppressors will also handle rimfire magnum length cartridges such as .22 Winchester Magnum Rimfire (.22 WMR) or .17 HMR (Hornady Magnum Rimfire).
-A few can even handle .22 caliber centerfire rounds on the smaller side such as 5.7x28mm, .22 TCM, or .22 Hornet.
+Over the past 10 years, most rimfire suppressors will also handle rimfire magnum length cartridges.
+This includes .22 WinMag or .17 HMR.
+A few can even handle smaller .22 caliber centerfire rounds, such as 5.7x28mm, .22 TCM, or .22 Hornet.

 5.56/.223 CALIBER

 In general, the bulk of .30 caliber suppressors are intended for use on rifles chambered in 308 Winchester or 7.62 NATO.
 By default, they will handle everything that a .223 caliber rifle silencer can handle with the addition of 300 Blackout in supersonic and subsonic loads, as well as .30 caliber rifle cartridges with lower pressures, such as 30-30 Winchester and 7.62x39.
-Usually, rifle calibers with smaller diameters such as 270 Winchester, 6.5 Creedmoor, 6.5 PRC, or 6.5 Grendel can be fired safely.
+Usually, rifle calibers with smaller diameters such as .270 Winchester, 6.5 Creedmoor, 6.5 PRC, 6.5 Grendel, 7mm rem mag, 7mm-08, and even the newer 7mm Backcountry can be fired safely.

 Many .308 caliber rifle suppressors are actually rated for 300 Winchester Magnum, 300 Weatherby Magnum, and even 300 Remington Ultra Magnum.
 It is of extreme importance to determine if a suppressor will tolerate rifle calibers such as these before they are fired.